Engines for Fishing & Work Boats with Displacement Hulls

-It is not possible to make a general list of boat sizes and the required horse power for these commercial applications.
-Beta Marine are very happy to work with you the owner, a propeller manufacturer, and our dealer to arrive at a suitable choice based on past experience and the following general principles.
+It is not possible to make a general list of vessel types, sizes and the required horse power for these commercial applications.
+Beta Marine are very happy to work with you the vessel owner, a propeller specialist / manufacturer, and our a local dealer or engine installer to arrive at a suitable choice based on past experience and the following general principles.

 Fishing (Potting/Long Lining) and ‘Free Speed’ Work Boats

-- For general propulsion work (where no trawling is involved) the rule of 4 hp per ton can be used.
-This should be increased to 6 hp per ton where rough conditions are more usual.
+- For general propulsion work (where no trawling is involved) the rule of 4 bhp per ton can be used.
+This should be increased to 6 bhp per ton when used in heavier seas and or tides.

-- The size of engine is often restricted by the fisherman’s licence which limits the power that can be installed.
-Beta Marine can assist you by de-rating a larger, higher torque engine, to meet the horse power requirements of the licence, but at a lower rpm.
+- The size of engine is often restricted by a fisherman’s licence which limits the power that can be installed.
+Beta Marine can assist by de-rating a larger, higher torque engine, to meet the horse power requirements of the licence, but at a lower rpm.

 - Consideration has to be given to the amount of power required at or near tick over, to drive a hydraulic hauler as well as move the boat.
 A ‘de-rated’ larger engine is best for this application.

-- A larger propeller with say 3:1 reduction ratio is always going to be more efficient and give more bite than a smaller egg whisk!!
-See propeller drawing for diameter limitations.
+- A larger propeller with say 3:1 reduction ratio is always going to be more efficient and give more bite than smaller propeller with a lower reduction ratio.
+For more detailed information please refer to Propeller Guidance.

 - Most small fishing boats require a hydraulic hauler / winch.
 Beta Marine can mount your hydraulic pump off the forward end of the engine with extended rails and a cross member so that everything moves together.

-- On larger engines (above 30 hp) we can fit your hydraulic pump on the gearbox PTO.
+- On larger engines (above 30 bhp) we can fit your hydraulic pump on the gearbox PTO.

 - Trolling valves can be fitted to a suitable hydraulic gearbox above 30 hp.
 This valve controls the gearbox oil pressure from tick-over up to 1,200 rpm and causes slippage in the gearbox so that the output rpm is reduced.
 A very useful option when hauling and trying to hold the boat on station into the wind and sea.